Avoid the Stock Market – Look at These 5 Alternatives Instead

-Bonds are one of the more traditionally favoured investment types, and are often turned to in times of economic turmoil because they’re perceived as low risk.
-A bond is simply a loan that is provided to a government or blue-chip company.
-Bonds require the borrower to pay fixed interest rates for a set period of time.
-Whilst they may give you a much lower return than equities or peer to peer lending, bonds are considered a ‘safer’ alternative due to the credit worthiness of the borrower and are thought as being able more stable.
+One of the more traditionally favoured investment types, bonds are primarily turned to in times of economic turmoil because they’re relatively low risk.
+A type of loan that is provided to a government or blue-chip company – bonds require the borrower to pay fixed interest rates for a set period of time.
+Whilst they may give you a much lower return than the likes of peer to peer lending, bonds are considered a ‘safer’ alternative due to the credit worthiness of the borrower and are thought as being able to deliver more stable returns.
 It is important to remember, however, that the value of a bond will broadly correlate with the interest rates set by the bank of England.

 Commodity Based Assets

 More of a ‘specialist’ sort of asset, commodity-based assets are particular to a certain industry or sector.
 This type of asset is quite diverse and varied as the list below.

 However, investing in stamps, wine, gold or any commodity-based asset does not produce any sort of income.
 To make any money you are dependent on which way the market goes.
 They are highly speculative investments.
-Buying and selling at the right time is key… and you must be an expert in your field.
-As the saying goes, if it was that easy, everyone would be doing it.
+Buying and selling at the right time is key… and, if it was that easy, everyone would be doing it.

 Whilst you can earn a perfectly good wage from a typical 9-5 job, the fierce competition at the top will always keep those earning megabucks to a bare minimum.
-On the other hand, when you own a business, the potential to earn larger sums of money becomes much more likely.
-What could be more rewarding than investing in your own business and being your own boss?
-You can earn a very decent passive income unconnected to the hours you put in and build a valuable asset that can be sold on at a later point.
+When you own a business on the other hand, the potential to earn larger sums of money becomes much more likely.
+What could be more rewarding than investing in your own business and being your own boss? into a business, you can earn a very decent passive income unconnected to the hours you put in and build a valuable asset that can be sold on at a later point.

 Equity Based Investments

-P2P lending has become, over the last 12 years, a popular alternative to stock marketing investing.
-Whilst there are, of course, risks to be considered, (in particular the borrower’s ability and willingness to repay) the returns can be attractive with significantly less risk and volatility involved in stock picking.
-This is especially true if the loans are secured against assets such as the property by way of a first legal charge.
+P2P lending has become over the last 12 years a popular alternative to stock marketing investing.
+Whilst there are, of course, risks to be considered, the returns are attractive and stable, with significantly less risk and volatility involved in stock picking – especially if the loans are secured against assets such as the property, by way of a first legal charge.
 P2P lending can offer all sorts of benefits to a would-be investor.